juchain-network/chain-contract/README.md

-# AAC System Contracts
+# Ju System Contracts

 > Congress POA 共识系统合约

-This repository contains the system contracts for the AAC blockchain's Congress Proof-of-Authority (POA) consensus mechanism.
+This repository contains the system contracts for the Ju blockchain's Congress Proof-of-Authority (POA) consensus mechanism.
 It includes validator management, governance proposals, punishment mechanisms, and a comprehensive CLI tool for network administration.

 ## ✨ Features